Associated graded of Hodge modules and categorical sl_2 actions: The equivalence

-\begin{Remark} Convolutions of complexes in a triangulated category were introduced by Orlov \cite{O}.
+\begin{Theorem} The complex $\Theta^*$ has a unique right convolution $\sT := \Cone(\Theta^*)$ which induces an equivalence $\T: D(\D_{\G(k,N),h}\mod) \xrightarrow{\sim} D(\D_{\G(N-k,N),h}\mod)$. \end{Theorem} \begin{proof} Uniqueness and existence of the convolution in this context follows from Lemma \ref{lem:convolution}.
+The fact it gives an equivalence is Theorem 2.8 of \cite{CKL1} (this result is analogous to the main result of \cite{CR}). \end{proof} \begin{Remark} Convolutions of complexes in a triangulated category were introduced by Orlov \cite{O}.
 They are defined by an iterated cone construction.
 We choose to work with right convolutions, meaning that we start the iterated cones on the right. \end{Remark} \begin{Remark} The complex $\Theta^*$ is actually the dual of the complex we usually considered in (for instance) \cite{CKL1}.
 The complex in those cases is $\Theta^0 \la -k \ra \rightarrow \dots \rightarrow \Theta^{k-1} \la -1 \ra \rightarrow \Theta^k$. \end{Remark}

 For $s = 0, \dots, k$ recall the locus $Z_s \subset \G(k, N) \times \G(N-k, N)$ consisting of pairs $(V, V')$ such that $\dim (V \cap V') = s$ (notice that $Z_0$ is an open).
 Note that $ \dim (Z_s) = 2d_k - s^2 $.
 The following is the main result in this section.